mnot/I-D/unreliable-http/draft.md

 1. Provide some way to guarantee that application data is delimited at certain boundaries, to add application loss handling.
 This might be just a convention that DATAGRAM frames are never combined or split, or it might be something in-protocol.

 1. Provide out-of-order delivery by default.
 If an application wants in-order delivery, it will need to define sequence numbers in payloads and then buffer when receiving.
+TODO: discuss whether optional in-order is useful.